lpsinger/userguide/analysis/parameter_estimation.rst

 :term:`HEALPix` grid.
 The sky localization takes tens of seconds and is included in the preliminary alert.

-**LALInference** [#LALInference]_ is a full CBC parameter estimation pipeline.
+**Bilby** [#Bilby]_ is a full CBC parameter estimation pipeline.
 It explores a greatly expanded parameter space including sky location, distance, masses, and spins, and performs full forward modeling of the gravitational-wave signal and the strain calibration of the gravitational-wave detectors.
 It explores the parameter space using :term:`MCMC` and nested sampling.
-For all events, there is an automated LALInference analysis that uses the least expensive CBC waveform models and completes within hours and may be included in a subsequent alert.
+For all events, there is an automated Bilby analysis that uses the least expensive CBC waveform models and completes within hours and may be included in a subsequent alert.
 More time-consuming analyses with more sophisticated waveform models are started at the discretion of human analysts, and will complete days or weeks later.

-**Bilby** [#Bilby]_ is a next-generation python-based Bayesian inference parameter estimation code.
-Bilby provides a user-friendly and accessible interface with the latest stochastic sampling methods built-in.
-It can be used for gravitational-wave analyses to extract source properties of CBC events such as masses, spins, distance and sky location.
-These parameters are extracted by employing the use of stochastic sampling methods such as MCMC and nested sampling.
-An automated pipeline is used to perform a Bilby analysis on all CBC events.
-The automated parameter estimation pipeline uses less expensive default settings, including the use of simpler waveforms, to perform an initial analysis of the event.
-Further analyses with more complex waveforms are performed by a human analyst as needed.

 Unmodeled Events
 ----------------